angular/angular/DEVELOPER.md

 tests respectively.

 **Note for transpiler tests**: The karma preprocessor is setup in a way so that after every test run the transpiler is reloaded.
-Therefore it is possible to make changes to the preprocessor and run the tests without exiting karma (just touch a test file that you would like to run).
+With that it is possible to make changes to the preprocessor and run the tests without exiting karma (just touch a test file that you would like to run).

 ### E2e tests